4p0cryph0n/4p0cryph0n.github.io/_posts/2025-05-09-ot-security-iec104-attack-and-defend.md

 Nmap done: 1 IP address (1 host up) scanned in 8.78 seconds
 ```

 The output shows one ASDU address connected to the master, which is `7720` and will come in handy during further stages of the attack.
-One more notable observation is the number of information objects.
+Another notable observation is the number of information objects.

 >An Information Object is a data point that is contained within an ASDU.
 Information Objects relay a variety of information from the master, for example, breaker status, sensor readings, etc.